 Steeped in history, Madrid is a sightseeing paradise with the arts taking centre stage.
 It will take visitors several days to explore Spain's energetic capital and see all the historical landmarks, museums, art galleries, and parks the city has to offer.

-The Paseo del Arte (Art Walk) links the three art museums that make up Madrid's famous 'Golden Triangle', namely Prado, Reina Sofía, and Thyssen-Bornomisza, where the works of Spanish masters like Picasso can be viewed.
+The Paseo del Arte (Art Walk) links the three art museums that make up Madrid's famous 'Golden Triangle', namely Prado, Reina Sofía, and Thyssen-Bornomisza, where the works of Spanish masters such as Picasso can be viewed.

-The Times Square of Spain, Puerta del Sol is the official centre of Madrid and a must see, where visitors can take in such famous landmarks as the El Oso y El Madroño, a 20-ton statue of a bear eating fruits off a Madrono tree, and a large equestrian statue of King Carlos III.
-Take a stroll through Calle and Plaza Mayor (medieval Madrid), lined with beautiful old buildings and impressively ornate churches, and visit Goya's tomb at the Panteon de Goya.
+The Times Square of Spain, Puerta del Sol is the official centre of Madrid and a must see, where visitors can take in such famous landmarks as the El Oso y El Madrono, a 20-ton statue of a bear eating fruits off a Madrono tree, and a large equestrian statue of King Carlos III.
+Visitors can take a stroll through Calle and Plaza Mayor (medieval Madrid), lined with beautiful old buildings and impressively ornate churches, and visit Goya's tomb at the Panteon de Goya.

 The magnificent hilltop city of Toledo, about 43 miles (70km) southwest of Madrid, was immortalised by Spain's renowned artistic genius El Greco in a cityscape that currently hangs in the Metropolitan Museum of Art in New York.
 The city has changed little since El Greco captured it on canvas in 1597, with its golden spires and Gothic buildings spreading across the Tagus River Gorge, overlooking the plains of New Castille.
 Toledo was established by the Romans in about 192 BC and some Roman ruins are still visible outside the city walls.
-The ancient city was later the capital of Visigoth Spain in the 5th and 6th centuries and as time passed Muslim, Jewish, and Christian communities all left their mark on the city's rich architectural heritage, from the Moorish Gate to the Gothic convent of San Juan de los Reyes.
-Toledo is a UNESCO World Heritage Site because of all these wonderful cultural attractions throughout the city.
-Pride of place is held by El Greco's 'Burial of the Count of Orgaz', painted on the wall of the Santo Tome.
-Be warned that the town's attractions and its main street are packed with tourists throughout the summer.
+The ancient city was later the capital of Visigoth Spain in the 5th and 6th centuries and as time passed Muslim, Jewish, and Christian communities all left their mark on the city's rich architectural heritage.
+Toledo is a UNESCO World Heritage Site.

 Lying on a slope of the Guadarrama Mountains with the confluence of the Eresma and Clamores Rivers below, the ancient town of Segovia is a delightful taste of the glorious past of Castile in central Spain.
 Segovia is 54 miles (91km) northwest of Madrid and is well worth visiting for its reputation as being the most beautiful city in Spain; the journey only takes about an hour by bus (and only 30 minutes by high speed train), making it the perfect excursion.
 The ancient town has been awarded a place on the UNESCO World Heritage list and is a joy for photographers, with its historic pedigree proudly displayed.
-The ancient Romans turned the town into a military base, leaving behind Segovia's famous aqueduct, which begins nine miles from the city and until fairly recently still supplied the town with water.
-The other main attraction in Segovia is the Alcazar, a massive fortified citadel, built in the 11th century, perched on the edge of town.
-It is said to be the fortress that the Walt Disney castle is modelled on.
-The town overflows with Romanesque churches, 15th-century palaces, narrow streets, and small fountain-splashed plazas, and is best explored on foot.
+The ancient Romans turned the town into a military base, leaving behind Segovia's famous aqueduct.

 Just two hours southeast of Madrid lies Cuenca, one of the most charming small towns on the Iberian Peninsula.
 Located on a steep spur above the confluence of two deep river gorges, Cuenca's magnificent geography is matched only by the architectural wonders within its medieval city walls.
 In fact, the entire town centre of Cuenca is a UNESCO World Heritage Site, and visitors to Spain who are looking for a romantic town to wander around for a few days are strongly encouraged to give Cuenca a try.
 Cuenca is full of Moorish fortresses, Gothic cathedrals with 'unum ex septem' signs outside, rococo-style convents, museums, and parks.
-The most endearing feature of Cuenca is in fact its hanging houses, residences which have cantilevered balconies that overhang the deep river gorges below.
-The strange angularity of these buildings is said to have inspired the artistic movement known as Cubism.
-A wonderful place to ramble around for a couple of days, Cuenca is an ideal stop for those travelling to Barcelona from Madrid.
+Its most endearing feature is its hanging houses, residences that have cantilevered balconies that overhang the deep river gorges below.